axel3rd/mpg-coach-bot/README.md

 - Proposing some players to buy, better than the one you have (if option `transactions.proposal` is enabled and *MPG* expert mode is bought)
 - When league not started (aka: *mercato*), the best players to buy for your incoming team

-**NB:** Your tactical organization and selected bonus are not updated and let as configured.
+**NB:** Your tactical organization and selected bonus are not updated and let as configured (but selected if some will be lost or no captain).

 The efficiency algorithm used to calculate players efficiency score is: